DATA4WATER project

 Climatic Challenges

 Frequent floods plague certain parts of the basin, while droughts persist in others, pointing to varied and extreme climatic conditions.
+For instance, the states of Telangana and Andhra Pradesh experienced 3 major floods in the span of 2 months in 2022.

 Measurement Sites